| FROM THE EDITOR

 Yuletide

-Why not try your own TextSearch using a word relevant to a topic you are teaching?
-For example, if you type in weather and select Definitions, you'll get 176 weather-related words.
+a topic you are teaching?
+For example, if you type in weather

-You could also get your students to find their own list of words for homework and get them to compare their search results in class.
+and select Definitions, you'll get 176 weather-related words.
+You could also get your students to find their own list of words

-Give students the list of words generated by the TextSearch and ask them to complete the chart below.
-They can use the Macmillan English Dictionary to check their answers.
+and ask them to complete the chart below.
+They can use the Macmillan

-These categories are not exact and there is some overlap and not all words fit neatly into a category but the aim of the exercise is to get students thinking about the words before they refer to their dictionaries to check.
+and not all words fit neatly into a category but the aim of the exercise

-Click here to see the answers.
+WordSearch outlined above.
+Click here to download the crossword

-Click here to download the crossword (120 KB PDF format) and the answers (102 KB PDF format).
+the answers (102 KB PDF format).